-- American Analytical Laboratories, Inc., which constructed a 10,000 square-foot building in the Opportunity Park Renewal Project area, has 40 employees specializing in laboratory analysis and environmental counseling. - DATAQ, a high-tech design printed circuit board manufacturer, has moved to a 3,000 square-foot space in the area. - Western Reserve Controls, a company that designs and builds industrial- control products, graduated from the Incubator in 1999 and now occupies a 15,000 square-foot space in the City and employs 32 people. - Automated Window Machinery, Inc., a company that manufactures customized window machinery, graduated in 2002 and purchased a building in the Akron-Springfield JEDD. - Summit Data Communications was purchased by the British firm, Laird, Plc. for \$22 Million, and subsequently graduated to the Chase office complex in the downtown corridor.
+- American Analytical Laboratories, Inc., which constructed a 10,000 square-foot building in the Opportunity Park Renewal Project area, has 40 employees specializing in laboratory analysis and environmental counseling. - DATAQ, a high-tech design printed circuit board manufacturer, has moved to a 3,000 square-foot space in the area. - Western Reserve Controls, a company that designs and builds industrial- control products, graduated from the Incubator in 1999 and now occupies a 15,000 square-foot space in the City and employs 32 people. - Automated Window Machinery, Inc., a company that manufactures customized window machinery, graduated in 2002 and purchased a building in the Akron-Springfield JEDD. - Summit Data Communications was purchased by the British firm, Laird, Plc. for \$22 Million, and subsequently graduated to the Chase office complex in the downtown corridor. - United Polymer Technology develops polymer products.
+They relocated to South Main Street in Akron. - Novation Solutions LLC.
+Formulates and manufactures unique silicon compounds and are currently located in Akron. - Industrial Technologies develops and manufactures aerospace and medical device molds.
+They relocated to the Akron-Springfield JEDD and currently employ 5 people. - Echogen Power Systems converts waste industrial heat into electricity and are currently located in Akron. - Polyflow Corporation uses green technology to convert polymer waste into chemical feedstock materials on South Main Street in Akron. - Austen Bioinnovation Institute in Akron commercializes orthopedic and wound care medical devices in Akron. - NicheVision uses software to analyze DNA mixtures for forensic applications.
+The currently employ 5 people in Akron.

 Ascot Industrial Park.
 A 200-acre site in the northern portion of the City continues its development as the Ascot Industrial Park.
 The City initially invested approximately \$3.8 million for land acquisition and public improvements in this area.
 Additional infrastructure improvements were made in 1997 to meet the demands of new industrial development by businesses in the north area of this site, providing access to and utilities for a 13-acre section.
-The City had also acquired an additional 45 acres for new development.
+Twenty acres in Ascot park remain for development.
 The following companies have located in the Ascot Industrial Park.